 Don't have enough devices?
 Use pair programming.
 When students partner up, they help each other and rely less on the teacher.
 They’ll also see that computer science is social and collaborative.

 Invite a local volunteer to inspire your students by talking about the breadth of possibilities in computer science.
-There are thousands of volunteers around the world ready to help with your Hour of Code.
-Use this map to find local volunteers who can visit your classroom or join a video chat with your students.
+There are thousands of volunteers around the world ready to help with your Hour of Code through either a classroom visit or video chat with your students!